How to Wrap a Plant for a Gift

 - Succulents and Cacti: These are usually found in smaller containers.
 A bit of ribbon and a piece of tape in a neat bow could be beautiful and just right.

-Transporting the Wrapped Plant
+Moving the Wrapped Plant Safely

 When you carry the wrapped plant you have to be very careful so that you don’t break the wrapping or the plant by being clumsy.
 If it’s possible, keep the plant upright and support it the best way you can.
 If the tree is big, or bulky, place in a box, that way it is secure.